RamblingCookieMonster/PSStash/README.md

 ### TODO:

 Everything.
 This is in the 'can I get it working' state.
-Need to identify requirements (e.g. which objects to create functions for, further parameters, whether to pursue OAUTH) for further work.
+Need to identify requirements (e.g. which specific objects to create functions for, parameters for these objects, whether to pursue OAUTH) for further work.